markfinger/js-host/README.md

 cb(null, {status: 'success'});
 ```

+If the value provided as the second argument is falsey - `null`, `false`, `undefined`, `0` - the
+host will assume that a mistake was made in your code, and will return an error response.

 Note: the value of the second argument is sent back to the caller as a text response.
 If the
 value is an object, it will be serialized to JSON.
-Types other than objects will be coerced to
-strings.
+All non-object types are coerced to strings.

 ### Handling errors